GoodnessJSON/PiHole-Whitelist/README.md

 - Domains are categorized and are included in 3 different files.
 - All the domains will have comments to let you know about the domain.
 - If you are a beginner to Pi-Hole, adding these sites will solve issues with host files that block legitimate websites.

+## <ins>Installation (PiHole v6)</ins>

+1. Open your PiHole Instance
+2. Click on Lists
+3. Enter in the link to the correct Whitelist (see below) into the Address box
+4. Click 'Add Allowlist'
+4. Update Gravity

 ## <ins>Overview</ins>
   <br />